githedgehog/docs/docs/user-guide/connections.md

 # Connections

-The `Connection` object represents logical and physical connections between any devices in the Fabric (`Switch`, `Server` and `External` objects).
-It's needed to define all connections between the devices in the Wiring Diagram.
+`Connection` objects represent logical and physical connections between the devices in the Fabric (`Switch`, `Server` and `External` objects) and are needed to define all the connections in the Wiring Diagram.

-All connections referencing some switch and device ports.
-Only port naming defined by switch profiles can be used in the wiring diagram for the switches, NOS (or any other) port names aren't supported.
-Server ports aren't validated by the Fabric API other than for uniqueness.
+All connections reference switch or server ports.
+Only port names defined by switch profiles can be used in the wiring diagram for the switches.
+NOS (or any other) port names aren't supported.
+Currently, server ports aren't validated by the Fabric API other than for uniqueness.
 See the [Switch Profiles and Port Naming](../user-guide/profiles.md) section for more details.

-There are multiple types of connections.
+There are several types of connections.

-## Server connections (user-facing)
+## Workload server connections

-Server connections are used to connect workload servers to the switches.
+Server connections are used to connect workload servers to switches.

 ### Unbundled